What are the office opening hours?

 Certain occupations require that the individuals performing them have a high degree of physical fitness.
 These assessments are performed to assess the individual's physical fitness.
 For these tests you must allow about one hour for the entire assessment.
-As part of this test you will be required to exercise on a treadmill.
+As part of this test you will be required to exercise on a step.
 You will likely work up quite a sweat.
 For your comfort please wear or bring either tracksuit bottoms or a pair of shorts and a pair of runners.
-There are shower facilities and towels available for clients in the changing area after this test.

 What is involved in skin surveillance?